 Economic Opportunity for Low Income Businesses & Individuals

-Section 3 ensures that employment and economic opportunities generated by HUD financial assistance for construction activities shall be directed to low-and very low income persons.
+Section 3 ensures that employment and economic opportunities generated by the U.S. Department of Housing & Urban Development (HUD) financial assistance for construction activities shall be directed to low-and very low income persons.

 - HUD Section 3 Economic Opportunity Brochure